TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 **Free Plan**

-- 1000 hours usage per month for each apps.
+- 1000 hours usage per month for each app.
 - Unlimited static websites that are always on.
-- Full stack apps that will sleep after 5 mins of inactivity but gets back on if a user wants to access it.
+- Full stack apps will be put to sleep after 5 minutes of inactivity.

 **Links**